fent/chrome-options/README.md

 * `Function` - Should be called with new value when this option is updated.
 * `Object` - The object describing this option.

-[Here's an example](https://github.com/fent/chrome-veefeed/blob/v0.1.1/options/options.js#L19) that creates a custom field that represents a text field and a list, which can be used inside a list.
+You can add your own to this object, [here's an example](https://github.com/fent/chrome-veefeed/blob/v0.1.1/options/options.js#L19) that creates a custom field that represents a text field and a list, which can be used inside a list.

+To use one of the already existing basic fields with your custom field, you can call the following functions.

+`chrome.options.addField(value, save, option)`
+`chrome.options.addLabelNField(value, save, option)`

 # Options